legerakun/portfolio-old/README.md

 This website was created for publishing my different projects and was built using HTML, CSS, TypeScript, [vite](https://vitejs.dev/) and [Github Pages](https://pages.github.com/).

-You can check the JavaScript version of this website on **main** branch.

 ## Installation

 To run this project locally, you need a [vite](https://vitejs.dev/).